MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xsapi-flat-c.md

 ### Managing asynchronous threads

 The C API introduces a new asynchronous thread calling pattern that allows developers full control over the threading model.
-For more information, see [Calling pattern for XSAPI flat C layer async calls](flatc-async-patterns.md).
+For more information, see [Calling pattern for XSAPI C layer async calls](flatc-async-patterns.md).

 ## Migrating code to use C XSAPI